-Although the packaging market is not typically subject to long-term contracts with customers, we have entered into contracts with many of the major customers of our Packaging Sector.
-Such contracts have remaining terms varying between one to 10 years and generally have price adjustment clauses based on volume, cost of raw materials, labour, the Consumer Price Index or the Chemical Data Index.
+We have entered into contracts with many of the major customers of our Packaging Sector.
+Such contracts have remaining terms varying between one to almost nine years and generally have price adjustment clauses based on volume, cost of raw materials, labour or the Chemical Data Index.